-Digital Media Coordinator: This staff person is responsible for producing the web-based yearbook of the NYSC including digital pictures, video clips, and other documentation of this year’s NYSC.
+Digital Media Coordinator: This staff person is responsible for producing the web-based yearbook of the NYSCamp including digital pictures, video clips, and other documentation of this year’s NYSC.
 The digital media coordinator is responsible for managing the camp’s digital cameras for check-out and maintains the collection of digital images contributed by staff or delegates.
-Previous multimedia experience is required; experience working with Apple Aperture and simple website design is preferred.
+Previous multimedia experience is required; experience working with Adobe Lightroom and Dreamweaver is preferred.

-Audio/Visual Technician / Videographer: This staff member works closely with the Program Coordinator to ensure that the AV needs of lecturers, directed studies presenters, and seminar presenters are met.
+Audio/Visual Technician / Videographer: This staff member works closely with the Assistant Director – Programming to ensure that the AV needs of lecturers, directed studies presenters, and seminar presenters are met.
 This person will also play an important role in many of the special events.
 He/she needs to have a working knowledge of common AV equipment and the ability to operate and maintain the sound systems that we use at camp.
 Also, this position is responsible for video recording set up and operation for lectures, special events and other activities as determined.

 Recreation Coordinator/Assistant: These staff members plan and coordinate the in-camp recreation program including the morning and afternoon activities.
 Responsibilities include scheduling and insuring adequate supervision of recreational activities.
 Staff experience and interests determine the menu of activities each summer.
 Typical examples include running, yoga, Pilates, soccer, Ultimate, volleyball, and bocce.